-Trump to get helicopter view of hurricane-hit Florida Panhandle

-EGLIN AIR FORCE BASE, Fla.
-(Reuters) - U.S. President Donald Trump arrived in Florida’s storm-ravaged Panhandle on Monday to get an aerial view of the destruction caused by deadly Hurricane Michael, and said the top priority was food and housing for residents.
+Trump calls hurricane destruction in Florida town 'very tough'

-Trump and first lady Melania Trump were greeted by Governor Rick Scott upon their arrival at Eglin Air Force Base, about 100 miles (160 km) west of where Michael came ashore last Wednesday as one of the most powerful storms on record to make landfall in the continental United States.
+Trump and first lady Melania Trump passed out bottles of water at an aid center after taking a helicopter ride into the hardest hit area from Eglin Air Force Base about 100 miles (160 km) to the west.

+At least 18 deaths in four states have been blamed on Michael, which crashed into the Panhandle last Wednesday as one of the most powerful storms on record to hit the continental United States.

-“You know many of these people, they have no homes,” Trump said before boarding a helicopter to tour the stricken area in northwestern Florida.
+“You know many of these people, they have no homes,” Trump said upon arrival at Eglin from Washington.
 “Some of them have no trace of a home ... so our big thing is feeding, water and safety.”

+He said the day’s biggest objective was “just making sure everyone is safe, that they’re fed.”

+Trump was accompanied by Florida Governor Rick Scott, a fellow Republican who is running for a seat in the U.S. Senate against an incumbent Democrat in the Nov.
+6 congressional elections in which their party is fighting to retain control of Congress.
+Before the helicopter tour, Trump and Scott offered words of mutual praise.

-The Trumps also later planned to visit part of neighboring Georgia that was hit by Michael before they return to the White House on Monday evening, the White House said.
+The Trumps also planned to visit part of neighboring Georgia that was hit by Michael before returning to the White House on Monday evening, the White House said.

-Trump, standing beside Scott, a fellow Republican who is running for the U.S. Senate in the Nov.
-6 congressional elections, said the day’s biggest objective was “just making sure everyone is safe, that they’re fed.”

 Insured losses for wind and storm surge from Hurricane Michael will run between an estimated $6 billion and $10 billion, risk modeler AIR Worldwide said.
 Those figures do not include losses paid out by the National Flood Insurance Program or uninsured property, AIR Worldwide said.